• Skip to primary navigation

 INSTRUCTIONS

-• Place tomatillos, garlic, poblano peppers, yellow onion, jalapeno, lime juice, and cilantro into a blender and puree until smooth.
+• Place tomatillos, garlic, poblano peppers, onion, jalapeno, lime juice, and cilantro into a blender.

 • Pour mixture into a heavy bottom skillet and simmer for about 20 minutes, stirring occasionally.
 Season with salt and pepper.